gramener/builderrors/README.md

 - Run `git rm jquery.min.js ...other.min.js` to remove the file
 - Run `npm install your-package-name` to install the package
 - Change URLs to point to the package (e.g. `node_modules/<lib>/dist/<lib>.min.js`)
-- To skip this check, use `builderrors --skip-minified` (e.g. if the package is not on npm)
+- To skip this check, use `builderrors --skip=minified` (e.g. if the package is not on npm)

 ## `lfs`